deter-project/docs/site/docs/core/link-delays.md

     $ns rtproto Static

 Since each node has four 100Mbs interfaces, the above mapping would not be possible without the use of multiplexed links.
-However, since each link is defined to use 30Mbs, by using multiplexed links, the 12 links can be shared over the four physical interfaces, without oversubscribing the 400Mbs aggregate bandwidth available to the node that is assigned to the router. '' Note: while it may sound a little like channel bonding, it is not!''
+However, since each link is defined to use 30Mbs, by using multiplexed links, the 12 links can be shared over the four physical interfaces, without oversubscribing the 400Mbs aggregate bandwidth available to the node that is assigned to the router.

 ## FreeBSD Technical Discussion